realworldocaml/book/en/files-modules-and-programs.md

 ### Opening modules ###

-One useful primitive in OCaml's module language is the `open` directive.
+One useful primitive in OCaml's module language is the `open` statement.
 We've seen that already in the `open Core.Std` that has been at the top of our source files.

 The basic purpose of `open` is to extend the namespaces that OCaml